Construction of Jumpline Senderman 2.0 at the Aesch Trail Center

 A NEW CHAPTER with even more AIRTIME

-Now it's time for even more WOW!
-Instead of resting on our laurels, we want to get even better and, above all, higher.
+Now it's time for even more WOW.
+Instead of resting on their laurels, Trailnet Northwest Switzerland is already saying: We want to be even better and, above all, higher.
 While the existing jumpline is already a big draw, it's not enough for the local kids and teens.
-True to the motto "Feedback leads to progress," we've decided to expand it: Senderman 2.0.
-We all loved that feeling of being weightless for a moment, defying gravity, as kids on the swings.
-So it's all the more exciting that we were able to plan and implement three new lines for even more airtime.
+True to the motto "Feedback leads to progress," they've decided to expand it: Senderman 2.0.
+We all loved that feeling of being briefly weightless and defying gravity as kids on the swings.
+So it's all the more exciting that Trailnet approached us about adding even more airtime.
+Together with Trailnet Northwest Switzerland, we were able to plan and implement three new lines.

-The A-Team completes the construction in just under three weeks.
-The jumps' takeoffs are prefabricated elements.
+Construction was completed in just under three weeks.
+The jumps are made of prefabricated elements.
 This significantly reduces maintenance and wear, while ensuring consistent quality over the long term.
 At the same time, the standardized elements guarantee a measurable, stable transition.
 Every jump is reproducible and reliable.
-The angle is optimally calibrated and simply works.
+The angle is optimally calibrated and easy to use.

 The Senderman 2.0 was officially opened at the TrailDays on the weekend of May 9th and 10th.